2-Day Culinary Tour

 Indulge in a fine dining experience in the sophisticated French brasserie, Fouquet’s Abu Dhabi.
 Discover an authentic and flavorful menu created in collaboration with a French Michelin star for an unforgettable experience.

 ake a stroll on the white sands of Soul Beach, with infinite blue ocean views.
 Head to Mamsha Al Saadiyat to enjoy an al fresco meal at one of the charming restaurants.

 - Go for a Wok.

 The medley of Southeast Asian dishes at Li Jiang includes several wok-fried options: vegetables, chicken, lamb, prawns, scallops or hamour fillet.
-Any would make a wonderful main course — and for dessert, don’t skip the lemongrass crème brûlée, or lychee and rose vacherin.
+Any would make a wonderful main course — and for dessert, don’t skip the sticky rice mango pudding, a classic that never disappoints.

 - Midnight Mezzeh.

-Wrap up your visit with a sampling of cold mezzeh at Mijana, which serves traditional Arabic cuisine with a contemporary Lebanese twist until 1 a.m. (and shisha until 2).
+Wrap up your visit with a sampling of cold mezzeh at Mijana, which serves traditional Arabic cuisine with a contemporary Lebanese twist until 11 p.m. and shisha until 2 a.m.